 - SQL: SQL, or Structured Query Language, is a special-purpose programming language for managing data held in relational database management systems.
 There are multiple implementations of the same general syntax, including MySQL, SQLite and PostgreSQL.
 Some of what you can do with SQL—data insertion, queries, updating and deleting, schema creation and modification, and data access control—you can also accomplish with R, Python, or even Excel, but writing your own SQL code could be more efficient and yield reproducible scripts.

 - Apache Spark: Similar to Hadoop, Spark is a cluster computing framework that enables clusters of computers to process data in parallel.
 Spark is faster at many tasks than Hadoop due to its focus on enabling faster data access by storing data in RAM.
 It replaces Hadoop’s MapReduce implementation but still relies on the Hadoop Distributed File System.

 Software runs all the necessary statistical tests these days, but a data scientist still needs to possess the statistical sensibility to know which test to run when and how to interpret the results.
 A solid understanding of multivariable calculus and linear algebra, which form the basis of many data analysis techniques, is likely to allow a data scientist to build in-house implementations of analysis routines as needed.
-An understanding of statistical theorems helps data scientists understand the capabilities, but also the limitations and assumptions of these techniques.
+An understanding of statistical theorems helps data scientists develop the skills to understand the capabilities, but also the limitations and assumptions of these techniques.
 A data scientist should understand the assumptions that need to be met for each statistical test.